openrewrite/rewrite-docs/docs/recipes/gradle/plugins/changeplugin.md

 | `String` | newPluginId | The new Gradle plugin id. | `org.openrewrite.rewrite` |
 | `String` | newVersion | *Optional*.
 An exact version number or node-style semver selector used to select the version number.
 You can also use `latest.release` for the latest available version and `latest.patch` if the current version is a valid semantic version.
 For more details, you can look at the documentation page of [version selectors](https://docs.openrewrite.org/reference/dependency-version-selectors). | `7.x` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.ChangePluginExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---